rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 GROUP BY category;
 ```

-Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.

 Findings and Conclusion

 Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
 Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
 Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.